egeloen/ivory-http-adapter/doc/configuration.md

 // or
 $zend1HttpAdapter = new Zend1HttpAdapter(null, new Configuration());
 // or
-$configuration = $httpAdaptr->getConfiguration();
+$configuration = $httpAdapter->getConfiguration();
 $httpAdapter->setConfiguration($configuration);
 ```

 ## Message factory

-The message factory allows to create a PSR-7 request, an internal request and an empty response.
+The message factory allows to create a PSR-7 request, an internal request and a response.
 So, if you want to
 use your own classes in order to add extra behaviors, you can define your own and instantiate it in your custom
 factory which implements the `Ivory\HttpAdapter\Message\MessageFactoryInterface` or extends the
 `Ivory\HttpAdapter\Message\MessageFactory`.
 Then, to get/set it, you can use: